otter-sec/rctf/docs/content/running_a_successful_ctf/after_the_ctf.md

 - remote instances (kCTF, VPSes, instancer, instancer GKE)

-- various other cloud resources (IP addresses, domain configuration, and so on)
+- various other cloud resources (IP addresses, DNS records, and so on)